Abhigharat12/Microprocessor-practical-codes-with-outputs-SPPU/README.md

 # Microprocessor-practical-codes-with-outputs-SPPU
-hello all !!!!
-Me abhishek gharat
-Here i have added Microprocessor Practical all codes with outputs.
-These are for sem-4
+Hello everyone,
+I'm Abhishek Gharat!
+I've compiled all the Microprocessor practical codes along with their outputs for semester 4.